open-ephys/acq-board-docs/source/User-Manual/Peripheral-devices.rst

 Open Ephys I/O Board
 ###################################

-Need to sync your neural data with external triggers?
-Use an I/O board to connect up to 8 digital inputs to the acquisition board.
+To sync your neural data with external triggers, use an I/O board to connect up to 8 digital inputs to the acquisition board.
 Since its internal components are completely passive, the same I/O board can be also be used to relay digital outputs, analog inputs, and analog outputs.
-However, it can only perform one of these functions at a time, so you will need a separate I/O board if you want to, for instance, receive both analog and digital inputs.
+However, it can only perform one of these functions at a time, so you will need multiple I/O boards if you want to, for instance, receive both analog and digital inputs.

 .. warning:: We use HDMI cables because they are convenient and cheap, but these are not real HDMI ports!
 Connecting real HDMI devices is likely to cause damage.